Skip to main content

 This must be done within 21 days of the receipt of the Rent-increase Notice.

-The rent officer must determine the rent payable as the lowest of:
+The rent officer must determine the rent payable based on the open market rent.

 The rent officer must then issue a provisional order stating the rent which the rent officer proposes, including any sum attributable to services.
 [4]